September to 23rd December -Tuesday to Saturday only *October 1/2 Term - From Sunday 17th until Saturday 30th October we will be open every day

 Paving outside the building is flat and there are no steps at the doors.Wheelchair useage by visitors is possible throughout the museum.
 All internal floors are flat with wide doors linking spaces.
-There is a lift to the upper floor.
 A wheelchair is provided for visitors who require one within the building.
 A small child's wheelchair was also acquired in 2016 (with generous funding from the Small Grant's Scheme), and this is also now available.
 (See our Latest News webpage for a picture of the chair in August 2016).There are disabled toilets on the ground and upper floors.We aim to make our displays as accessible as possible, however weight and security constraints mean that some displays need to be supported on solid bases which mean they are raised from the ground.

 Baby changing facilities are available in our ground floor disabled toilet.